david2611/pdq_evaluation/README.md

 Overview
 ========
-This code is hacky messy code that enables the evaluation of detectors on Common Objects in Context (*COCO*) and Robotic Vision Challenge 1 (*RVC1*) data.
+This code enables the evaluation of detectors on Common Objects in Context (*COCO*) and Robotic Vision Challenge 1 (*RVC1*) data.
 Evaluation is performed using mean average precision (*mAP*) as implemented in the COCO challenge, mean optimal localisation recall precision (*moLRP*) based metrics, and probabilistic detection quality (*PDQ*) as implemented (mostly) in the RVC1 CVPR2019 challenge.